Garlic Butter Herb Prime Rib Roast is the perfect Christmas lunch or dinner, full of flavour and ready in under one hour!

-Buttery Garlic Herb Prime Rib Roast ready in under one hour?
-Yes.
-I know, it’s possible I’ve broken a few traditional rib roast cardinal rules cooking it in under one hour.
-However, this is how we have always cooked our roast, and it’s well worth it, with hardly any effort whatsoever.
+It’s possible I’ve broken a few traditional rib roast cardinal rules cooking it in under one hour.
+However, this is how we have always cooked our roast.
+It’s well worth it, with hardly any effort whatsoever.

 Your family, friends or guests in general are going to fall in love with this beautiful piece of meat!
 Especially when a buttery, garlicky herb mixture cooks onto and into this meat, which creates a crispy golden crust on the outside, while the inside stays tender and juicy.

-- Why do we place the roast in a cast iron skillet or roasting pan bone-side down?
+- Place the roast in a cast iron skillet or roasting pan bone-side down.
 The bones create a natural roasting rack for the meat.

 What To Serve With Prime Rib Roast